 - 3–4 lemon slices

-- Saffron strands soaked in ¼ cup warm milk
+- Saffron strands soaked in 3 tbsp warm milk (to be used later)

 How to Make Hyderabadi Mutton Dum Biryani